iNANOV/Beibo/README.md

 <br/>
 <br/>

+This is a **fork** of the original [Beibo](https://github.com/ssantoshp/Beibo) project by Santosh Passoubady.

 **Beibo** is a **Python** library that uses several **AI prediction models** to predict **stocks returns** over a defined period of time.

 It was firstly introduced in one of my previous package called [**Empyrial**](https://github.com/ssantoshp/Empyrial).

 _Disclaimer: Information is provided 'as is' and solely for informational purposes, not for trading purposes or advice._

+---

+## What’s new in this fork

+This fork includes **bug fixes and improvements** to:

+- Fix prediction value extraction and rounding issues
+- Handle yfinance data multi-index column structures
+- Improve compatibility with latest Darts and pandas versions
+- Fix some edge cases causing runtime errors

+---

 ## How to install 📥